WealthWaveONE

 The average American today has $28,900 in personal debt, not including mortgages—and many have much more.
 And don’t forget over half of Americans suffer from some kind of anxiety relating to debt.
 When debt is removed, we can enjoy life more fully and more freely.

-Things have been hard with all that’s been going on right now, so here are the 5 Tips to Eliminate and Stay Out of Debt… Know What You Owe, No More Late Payments, Go After One Debt at a Time, Stop Charging and Cancel Unused Subscriptions and consider Refinancing Your Mortgage.
-Let’s dig into each tip starting with Know What You Owe…”
+Things have been hard with all that’s been going on the past few years, so here are the 5 Tips to Eliminate and Stay Out of Debt… Know What You Owe, No More Late Payments, Go After One Debt at a Time, Stop Charging and Cancel Unused Subscriptions, and consider Refinancing Your Mortgage.
+Let’s dig into each tip starting with Know What You Owe…

-We suggest you make a list of all your credit cards, debts and loans.
-It may sound tedious, but you’ll feel so much better when you have your arms around these numbers and information.
+We suggest you make a list of all your credit cards, debts, and loans.
+It may sound tedious, but you’ll feel so much better when you have your arms around this information.
 For each debt, write down your numbers and dates.

-Then, once a year, pull your credit report from one of the free online services.
-Make sure it’s accurate and up-to-date.
+Then, once a year, pull your credit report to make sure it’s accurate and up-to-date.
 By law, every American has the right to a free credit report every 12 months.
 Just go to annualcreditreport.com to get yours.

 Check the websites of the top credit reporting agencies for pointers to improve your score and report errors.
 Look for the word, ‘Dispute.’